m3047/rkvdns/Examples.md

 From right to left:

-* **domain** is the service or nameserver name.
+* **domain** is the service name (`www.example.com`).
 In DNS parlance it is a _delegated zone_ and so it is indeed what is popularly referred to as a _domain_ although DNS has a simultaneously more specific and more generic meaning for the term.

 The other parts are "things in the domain":